WarpWing/blog/src/content/posts/quantum-thoughts.md

 > Cover image source: [MIT Technology Review](https://www.technologyreview.com/2019/07/12/134211/explainer-what-is-post-quantum-cryptography/)

 :::warning
 I'm not an Quantum Computing or Cybersecurity expert, so some information may not be entirely accurate.
-If you would like to suggest corrections, please email me at [chermsit\@dickinson.edu](mailto:chermsit\@dickinson.edu)
+If you would like to suggest corrections, please email me at chermsit@dickinson.edu.
 :::

 # A Brief Historical Overview of Encryption